NVIDIA-Merlin/HugeCTR/sparse_operation_kit/Deprecated/ReadMe.md

+# It will be deprecated in next release #
+---

 # HugeCTR Embedding TF plugin #
 ---
 This tool is used to wrap HugeCTR's embedding layer into a tensorflow plugin.